 The vineyards are situated in the hills outside Verona in the Valpantena Valley.
 Cool currents blow down the valley from the foothills of the Dolomites, which helps to moderate the climate, enabling the grapes to ripen slowly.
 This helps the grapes to retain their aromatic compounds and acidity.
 The poor, chalky soil puts the vines under stress helping to produce superior quality fruit.

 The grapes were hand harvested, de-stemmed and crushed and pumped to stainless steel tanks purpose built for fermenting red wine.
 25% of the juice was drained from the tank in order to increase the ratio of skins to juice, which in turn resulted in a wine with greater colour and flavour.
 The wine was pumped over automatically every hour in the early stages to increase extraction further.
-The wine was left in contact with the skins for seven days, and fermentation took place at up to 30°C. Malolactic fermentation took place in large oak, in which the wine was aged for a further six months prior to bottling.
+The wine was then left in contact with the skins for seven days and fermentation took place at up to 30°C. Malolactic fermentation took place in oak, where the wine was aged for a further six months prior to bottling.
 As a great deal of effort went into growing and ripening the grapes used to make this wine, the wine was not subject to severe treatments or filtration that ensure stability but strip flavour, colour and character.
 As a result, it may throw a light but harmless natural deposit in bottle.

-A youthful wine with bright ruby red colour.
-Fresh aromas are of ripe cherries and red berries.
+A youthful bright ruby wine with fresh, vibrant aromas of ripe cherries and red berries.
 The palate is balanced and juicy with a supple structure, bright plum and cinnamon flavours and a lively finish.

 Liberty Wines customers can order this wine directly from us.